cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 That sensation is your dependency showing itself.
 Detach long enough to remember what you actually care about.

-# The AI-Era Twist

-These days, AI can draft, remix, summarize, rephrase, storyboard, and iterate at industrial speed.
-So the scarce resource shifts.
-The bottleneck becomes taste, direction, problem selection, and deciding what is worth making.
-AI is naturally divergent (it generates many options).
-Humans must become intentionally convergent (we choose).

-This is also why the creative journey matters, not just the destination.
-Use AI, but use it like a power tool.
-Great for cutting wood.
-Terrible at deciding what house you should build.
-If you outsource the “why,” you will eventually dislike the “what.”

 # A 15 Minutes Protocol

 Creativity becomes practical when it becomes scheduled: